public class MpscChunkedArrayQueue<E> extends AbstractQueue<E>

 Unbounded queues will fill up the queue with a fixed amount rather than fill up to oblivion.

-WARNING: Explicit assumptions are made with regards to MessagePassingQueue.Supplier.get()
+WARNING: Explicit assumptions are made with regards to MessagePassingQueue.Supplier.get() make sure you have read

 and understood these before using this method.

-public int fill(MessagePassingQueue.Supplier<E> s, int limit)
+fill in interface MessagePassingQueue<E>public int fill(MessagePassingQueue.Supplier<E> s, int limit)

 MessagePassingQueue